alxs/zclaim/README.md

 ---

 This document describes the design of a private bridge based on Zcash's Sapling protocol.
-The protocol assumes an implementation of Sapling on some receiving smart-contract capable chain, though this is likely not strictly necessary.
+The protocol assumes an implementation of Sapling on some receiving smart-contract capable chain.
 Shielded Zcash can be sent with (informally) negligible information leak accross the bridge and back.

-The work here was submitted as an external Master's thesis to ETH Zürich in collaboration with the [Web3 Foundation](https://web3.foundation/).
+The work here was submitted as an external Master's thesis to ETH Zürich in collaboration with [Web3 Foundation](https://web3.foundation/).
 It was realised under the supervision of Martin Vechev and Petar Tsankov at ETH's [SRI Lab](https://www.sri.inf.ethz.ch/), and Fatemeh Shirazi and Alistair Stewart on the Web3 side (titles omitted).

 ### Abstract